oracle/oracle-database-operator/docs/sidb/README.md

 ```

 ### Delete a Database
-Please run the following command to delete the database:
+To delete the database, run the following command :

 ```bash
 kubectl delete singleinstancedatabase.database.oracle.com sidb-sample
 ```
-The command above will delete the database pods and associated service.
+This command will delete the database pods and associated service.

 ### Advanced Database Configurations
 Some advanced database configuration scenarios are as follows: